zcash/zips/zip-XXXX.rst

 From grant proposers' side, proposals for such grants will be submitted through Zfnd usual grant process, allowing for public discussion and public funding.
-It is intended that small one-time grants will be funded by drawing on the Zfnd-GU slice (where they also compete with other Zfnd activities), whereas large and recurring grants will be funded from the dedicated Zfnd-MG slice.
+It is intended that small one-time grants will be funded by drawing on the Zfnd-GU slice (where they also compete with other Zfnd activities), whereas large long-duration will be funded from the dedicated Zfnd-MG slice; though this is at Zfnd's discretion.

+Zfnd shall strive to define target metrics and key performance indicators, and utilize these in its funding decisions.

 Direct-grant option
 '''''''''''''''''''

 It may be deemed better, operationally or legally, if the Major Grant funds are not accepted and disbursed by Zfnd, but rather directly assigned to the grantees.
 Thus, the following mechanism may be used in perpetuity, if agreed upon by both ECC and Zfnd before NU4 activation:

 Prior to each Network Upgrade, the Foundation shall publish a list of grantees' addresses and the total number of Dev Fund ZEC per block they should receive.
 ECC and Zfnd shall implement this list in any implementations of the Zcash consensus rules they maintain.
 This decision will then be, effectively, ratified by the miners as the network upgrade activates.

 Funding Target and Volatility Reserve
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Each Dev Fund slice has a Funding Target, initially US $700,000 for each slice.
 At the end of each calendar month, the fair market value of the Dev Fund ZEC
 received during that month will be computed, and the excess over the Funding
 Target will be put into a dedicated Volatility Reserve account by the funds'
 recipient.

 Funds may be withdrawn from the Volatility Reserve account only by that same
 party, in months where the aforementioned monthly ZEC value falls short of the
 Funding Target, and only to the extent needed to cover that shortfall.

 The Volatility Reserve may be kept as ZEC, or sold and held as fiat currency or
-low-risk liquid investments.
+investments (whose profits will remain in the Volatility Reserve).

 The Funding Target may be changed only by unanimous agreement of Zfnd, ECC and
 the majority vote of a voting mechanism weighted by ZEC coin holding.
 (This is
 meant to encourage the creation of such a voting mechanism.
 Moreover, in case
 of excessive accumulation of reserves, the community can condition an increase
 of the Funding Target on the redirection of some of the reserves to a
 different entity, miners or an airdrop).

 Dev Fund ZEC that has been received, not placed in the Volatility Reserve, and
 has not yet been used or disbursed, will be kept by the corresponding party (as
 ZEC, or sold and invested) for later use under the terms of the corresponding
 slice.

 Irrevocable obligations to the above must be made by the recipients (e.g., using
 their Operating Agreements or by receiving the slice as Restricted Funds).

 Transparency and Accountability